my-devices/sdk/WebTunnel/WebTunnelSSH/README.md

 WebTunnelSSH /l pi https://8ba57423-ec1a-4f31-992f-a66c240cbfa0.my-devices.net
 ```

-Furthermore, on Windows, the default SSH client program is `putty.exe` instead of `ssh`.
+Furthermore, on Windows, `WebTunnelSSH` first looks for `ssh.exe`, which is
+available in newer releases of Windows 10.
+If `ssh.exe` cannot be found in the
+executables search path (`PATH` environment variable), `WebTunnelSSH` looks
+for `putty.exe`.
+If no SSH client executable could be found, and also no
+executable has been configured (using the `ssh.executable` configuration property
+or `/ssh-property` command-line argument), an error message is printed and
+`WebTunnelSSH` exits.

 `WebTunnelSSH` will prompt for your Remote Manager username and password and
 then launch the SSH client with correct parameters for host, port number and